-- a) The chair may not take part in discussion, but may inform the meeting on matters of fact within his/her knowledge, and he/she may if he/she chooses explain the effect of proposed measures and draw attention to departures from policy or normal procedure. - b) If the chair wishes to express an opinion, he/she may call on another officer to take his/her place in the chair; he/she may then take part in debate. - c) The chair may vote only when there is a tie vote on the meeting.
-He/she has a "casting vote".
+- a) The chair may not take part in discussion, but may inform the meeting on matters of fact within their knowledge, and the chair may choose to explain the effect of proposed measures and draw attention to departures from policy or normal procedure. - b) If the chair wishes to express an opinion, they may call on another officer to take their place in the chair; the chair may then take part in debate. - c) The chair may vote only when there is a tie vote on the meeting.
+They have a "casting vote".
 (By tradition, the chair votes in such a way that another opportunity to consider the matter can easily be provided.
 Normally this is done by a negative vote.)